WMPC: History

 The station first signed on the air on December 6, 1926.
 It broadcast from a homemade transmitter in the Methodist Protestant Church of Lapeer.
 In the 1930s, the frequency was 1200 kilocycles.
 It was a "share time" station, required to work out a schedule with the other nearby stations on 1200 AM.
 The power was only 100 watts.

 With the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA), WMPC moved to 1230 AM.
 It increased its power to 250 watts.
 The church's name had changed to the Liberty Street Gospel Church at 803 Liberty Street in Lapeer.
 WMPC was still required to share its time on the air with another radio station.

 In the 1970s, the church changed its name to the Calvary Bible Church.
 WMPC increased its daytime power to 1,000 watts and was no longer required to share its time on the air with other nearby stations on its frequency.
 The radio station has only had four managers over the years: Rev. Frank S. Hemingway, Rev. Arnold Bracy, Bob Baldwin, and the current manager, Ed LeVoir.

 In the 2000s, WMPC added an FM translator at 106.9 MHz, for listeners who prefer to hear the station on FM radio.

+In 2022, WMPC filed a construction permit for a new FM signal, WMPC-FM, on 88.5 FM and serving Davison, with more modern worship music and some Christian talk and teaching not heard on the AM signal.
+This was built and licensed by late October 2024, when it went on air soon after.
+Aside from shared studios and ownership, WMPC-FM operates largely independent of WMPC 1230 AM.